jacobbergdahl/limopola/README.md

 - [Get started with node-llama-cpp](https://withcatai.github.io/node-llama-cpp/guide/).
 - [Helpful guide](https://blog.devgenius.io/how-to-generate-html-content-with-ai-using-llama-node-and-express-e1b1e0e1a55b).

+#### Alternatively, use Ollama

+If you have Ollama on your machine, then you can simply run `ollama serve` to host a server to be used in this project.
+Change `LOCAL_OLLAMA_MODEL_NAME` in your `.env` file to the LLM you want to use (see `.env.example` for details).
+If you don't have the LLM installed, you will need to get it using `ollama pull`.

 ### Get API keys

+_You don't actually need any API keys to use Limopola.
+All of these keys are optional if you run an LLM locally._

 Create a `.env` file from the `.env.example` file, and add API keys.
 There are instructions in the file for where to get the keys.